 \subsection{Network construction}

 In our analysis, we want to understand and discover relations between DeFi protocols and associated \CAs.
-For that purpose, as shown in Figure~\ref{fig:network_construction}, we constructed networks consisting of DeFi traces on two abstraction levels: the lower-level \emph{DeFi Code Account (CA) Network} network and the higher-level \emph{DeFi Protocol Network}.
+For that purpose, as shown in Figure~\ref{fig:network_construction}, we constructed networks consisting of DeFi traces on two abstraction levels: the lower-level \emph{DeFi Code Account (CA) Network} and the higher-level \emph{DeFi Protocol Network}.

-The DeFi \CA network includes all known ground-truth \CAs triggered by external transactions from arbitrary \EOA addresses and all \CAs subsequently called by cascades of internal transactions.
-We note that \CAs in the network can or cannot be associated with a DeFi protocol in our ground-truth dataset.
+The DeFi \CA Network includes all known ground truth \CAs triggered by external transactions from arbitrary \EOA addresses and all \CAs subsequently called by cascades of internal transactions.
+We note that \CAs in the network can or cannot be associated with a DeFi protocol in our ground truth dataset.
 We construct the network by filtering all internal and external transactions between \CAs from the \protocolTraces.
 Since repeated usage of DeFi services results in recurring transaction patterns, we aggregate and count transactions with the same source and destination address.

-The DeFi Protocol network represents interactions between protocols.
+The DeFi Protocol Network represents interactions between protocols.
 We constructed it by merging all DeFi \CA vertices associated with the same DeFi protocol into a single node.
 We note that we modeled both networks as a directed graph, in which vertices represent either a protocol or a single \CA. The weighted edges represent the aggregated set of transactions between DeFi protocols or \CAs.